k0nserv/hugotunius.se/_posts/2014-09-08-you-should-force-push-more.md

 I commit my changes and end up with a git log like the following.

+{% highlight text line %}
-> fc26bb2 (HEAD, origin/add-support-for-universe-implode) Implement imploding the universe
+* fc26bb2 (HEAD, origin/add-support-for-universe-implode) Implement imploding
->
+the universe
-> aa1fdb3 (develop, origin/develop) Solve halting problem
+* aa1fdb3 (develop, origin/develop) Solve halting problem
+{% endhighlight %}

 Just as I push my changes to the remote I realise that I forgot to check the answer before imploding the universe.
 I have to modify my code a bit.